QuantEcon/lecture-source-jl/source/rst/getting_started_julia/julia_essentials.rst

     typeof(x)

-You've already seen examples of Julia's simple string formatting operations
+You've already seen examples of Julia's simple string formatting operations.

 .. code-block:: julia

     x = 10; y = 20

-The ``$`` inside of a string is used to interpolate a variable
+The ``$`` inside of a string is used to interpolate a variable.

 .. code-block:: julia

     "x = $x"

-With parentheses, you can splice the results of expressions into strings as well
+With parentheses, you can splice the results of expressions into strings as well.

 .. code-block:: julia